Navy aircraft crashes in Philippine Sea

 (CNN)A US Navy aircraft carrying 11 crew and passengers crashed into the Pacific Ocean, southeast of Okinawa on Wednesday.

+Japan's Defense Minister Itsunori Onodera told reporters that 10 or 11 people were aboard the C-2 transport aircraft, of which eight had been rescued.
+The rest are missing, and both US and Japanese forces are searching for them, he said to reporters.

+"I have been informed from the US military that engine trouble may have caused [the crash]," Onodera said.
-It was not clear what happened to the people onboard from a statement released by the Navy.
-"Personnel recovery is underway and their condition will be evaluated," the Navy had stated.

-Their names are being withheld pending next of kin notification, according to the Navy.
+It was not clear what happened to the people onboard based on a statement from the US Navy.
+"Personnel recovery is underway and their condition will be evaluated," it had stated.
+Their names are being withheld pending next of kin notification.

 The crash happened approximately 2:45 p.m. local time, as the aircraft was heading to the US Navy aircraft carrier USS Ronald Reagan, which is operating in the Philippine Sea.

 The aircraft carrier is conducting search-and-rescue operations.
+The Japanese Self-Defense Forces have also dispatched ships, Onodera said.

 The cause of the crash is not known at this time, according to the statement from the US Navy 7th Fleet.